Clarity-Digital-Twin/SeizureTransformer/docs/technical/REPO_MAP.md

 - Keep `Dockerfile` and `Dockerfile.gpu` as the only supported builds.
 Legacy test/working compose/scripts/logs removed.

 4) Consistent entrypoints and docs
-- README already shows the repository map.
-Link this REPO_MAP.md from README if further clarity is needed.
+- README shows the repository map and links to `docs/VENDORED_SOURCES.md`.

 Acceptance criteria
 - One canonical evaluation path documented and runnable end‑to‑end (local + Docker).